![]() |

 whenever we were sent out to the backyard to play.

-before hunkering down around the kitchen table, I happened to glance out the
+before hunkering down around the kitchen table, I glanced out the

-anyone in particular.
-I watched her intently, and I was curious as to who she
+anyone.
+I watched her intently and was curious as to who she

 might be, so I let myself out through the kitchen door and walked toward the old